-Next, I address the concern that the higher loan loss rates are driven by the liquidity crises that triggered the ownership changes.
+Next, I address the concern that the higher loan loss rates are driven by the liquidity crisis experienced by treated servicers that triggered their ownership changes.
 The concern is treated servicers were capacity constrained before the ownership changes as they were too occupied with their own problems and built a stockpile of distressed loans that should have been liquidated.
-Therefore, the higher loss rates could reflect a transitory difference in the quality of liquidated loans that dissipates after treated servicers have resolved the stockpile of distressed debt.
+Therefore, the higher loss rates could reflect a temporary difference in the quality of liquidated loans that dissipates after treated servicers have resolved the stockpile of distressed debt.

 First, it is worth noting that the servicing operations of the treated servicers were relatively well-functioning even while the high yield debt investments weakened the balance sheets for the firms.
 In addition, both treated and placebo servicers did not anticipate the sudden spike in the volume of distressed CMBS debt.
 For example, a rating agency report by Fitch in 2009 (just before the ownership changes) stated that "Fitch continues to believe current staffing levels are at capacity for most special servicers" (Petosa, Weems, and Carlson, 2010).
-To the extent that placebo servicers also experienced crisis-like moments, comparing differences between treated and placebo servicers helps to address this issue.
+To the extent that placebo servicers also experienced crisis-like moments, comparing differences between treated and placebo servicers partially addresses this issue.
+Nevertheless, the concern remains that treated servicers were relatively more capacity constrained.